2001 New Zealand local elections

-The 2001 New Zealand local elections were triennial elections to select local government officials.
-The elections are notable for being the inaugural elections for district health board members.
-The elections were held on Saturday, 13 October, as prescribed in the Local Electoral Act 2001.
+The 2001 New Zealand local elections (Nga Pōtitanga ā-Rohe 2001) were triennial elections that were held ending 13 October 2001 to elect local mayors and councillors, regional councillors, and members of various other local government bodies.

-Election date

-The Local Electoral Act 2001 received ascent in May 2001.
-It stipulated under section 10 that "the next triennial general election of members of every local authority and community board is on 13 October 2001" and furthermore, that "a general election of members of every local authority, local board, or community board must be held on the second Saturday in October in every third year" thereafter.
+Key dates

+Key dates relating to the local elections were as follows:

+Background

 Voting system

 The 2001 local elections were the last occasion when first-past-the-post voting (FPP) was used exclusively.
-From the 2004 elections onwards, territorial authorities and regional councils could choose between FPP and the single transferable vote (STV) method.
+From the 2004 elections onwards, territorial authorities and regional councils could choose betw26 een FPP and the single transferable vote (STV) method.
 District health board elections had to use STV from 2004 and were changed to at-large elections.